 - They also actively reach out to people by making cold calls, sending direct mails, etc. These are techniques which are interruptive in nature.

 Remember how you have received calls from marketers while you were attending that urgent meeting, or that ad that came on TV just before the climax of the movie was about to start?
 What was your reaction to these interruptions?

 I remember having blacklisted a financial services company because a sneaky cold caller from its office called me thrice in a single day, and finally got very upset because I couldn’t talk to her as I was on a business tour!

-Needless to say, only a handful of those who receive these calls or see the ads actually remember the product and buy it.
-Outbound marketing relies on purchases made by a small percentage of people who see the ads, or receive such calls.
-This results in wastage of the money spent in reaching out to people who are not interested.
+Needless to say, only a handful of those who receive these calls or see the ads remember the product and buy it.
+Outbound marketing relies on purchases made by a small percentage of people who see the ads or receive such calls.
+This results in a wastage of the money spent in reaching out to people who are not interested.

 Its foundation lies in adding value to the users instead of bombarding them with marketing messages.
 This value is provided in the form of useful content which helps the users in one or more ways.
 Many users go online looking for a solution to a problem that they are having.
 Inbound relies on solving their problems or giving them valuable information first, and building up engagement with them afterwards.

-When users get benefited by what you have to say, they try to hear from you more often.
+When users get benefited from what you have to say, they try to hear from you more often.
 Over time they start trusting you and would also be interested in using the product or service that you have to offer.
-When people come to you looking for solutions, it is far easier to delight them, and increase your sales eventually.
+When people come to you looking for solutions, it is far easier to delight them and increase your sales eventually.